Melbourne Spousal Support Lawyer

 Spousal support can be complicated by extenuating factors, such as a chronic illness, one party’s remarriage or long-term relationship, or a significant change in circumstances for one or both ex-spouses.

 In divorces that involve significant assets or a business, spousal support can be a challenging issue to resolve.
-In many cases, the parties typically do not see eye to eye.

-My team and I work hard to make sure we leave no stone unturned and no option unexplored when it comes to getting a fair and equitable outcome for my clients.
+We work hard to make sure we leave no stone unturned and no option unexplored when it comes to getting a fair and equitable outcome for my clients.